Definition of WACC

 An extended version of the WACC formula is shown below, which includes the cost of Preferred Stock (for companies that have it).

 The purpose of WACC is to determine the cost of each part of the company’s capital structure based on the proportion of equity, debt, and preferred stock it has.
 Each component has a cost to the company.
 The company pays a fixed rate of interest on its debt and a fixed yield on its preferred stock.
 Even though a firm does not pay a fixed rate of return on common equity, it does often pay dividends in the form of cash to equity holders.

-The weighted average cost of capital is an integral part of a DCF valuation model and hence it is an important concept to understand for finance professionals, especially for investment banking and corporate development roles.
+The weighted average cost of capital is an integral part of a DCF valuation model and, thus, it is an important concept to understand for finance professionals, especially for investment banking and corporate development roles.
 This article will go through each component of the WACC calculation.

 The cost of equity is calculated using the Capital Asset Pricing Model (CAPM) which equates rates of return to volatility (risk vs reward).
 Below is the formula for the cost of equity: